Imelda May: Professional career

 In 2003, May released No Turning Back.
 In 2007 she signed a recording contract with Ambassador Records, and recorded her second album, Love Tattoo, which reached No.1 in Ireland and received wide critical acclaim.
 She caught the attention of Jools Holland, whom she later supported on tour, which led him to request she appear on his music show Later... with Jools Holland.
 She won Female Artist of the Year at the 2009 Meteor Awards.

 On 31 January 2010, she performed at the 52nd Grammy Awards with Jeff Beck in tribute to Les Paul and Mary Ford.
-She released her third studio album, Mayhem, in Ireland on 3 September 2010, again reaching No. 1 in the Irish Album Charts, and in the United Kingdom on 4 October 2010.
+She released her third studio album, Mayhem, in Ireland on 3 September 2010, again reaching No. 1 in the Irish Album Charts, and in the United Kingdom on 4 October 2010, and earned her a nomination for the Choice Music Prize.

 May soon after appeared on The Tonight Show with Jay Leno, Conan and The Late Late Show with Craig Ferguson.
 In 2016, May performed at RTÉ's Centenary Concert to mark the 100th anniversary of the 1916 Rising.
 In the UK May appeared on Never Mind the Buzzcocks with the late Terry Wogan and Graham Norton Show and sang live on Strictly Come Dancing.
 May worked with BIMM music college in Dublin to provide a scholarship (which they named after her) for up-and-coming artists.

 May's fifth album, Life Love Flesh Blood, was released on 7 April 2017.
 She collaborated with American musician T Bone Burnett on the record, who produced the album.
 Throughout the creative process, May received guidance from U2 vocalist Bono.
 Life Love Flesh Blood won critical acclaim and reached no. 4 in the UK charts.
 On 18 May 2017 May performed Life Love Flesh Blood at a special concert in the prestigious London Palladium.

 In Ireland, she also had her own music TV show, The Imelda May Show, showcasing the best of Irish and international talent.
 May performed the Irish national anthem on 26 August 2017 at the T-Mobile Arena in Las Vegas, Nevada, prior to the Floyd Mayweather Jr. vs. Conor McGregor fight.
-In June 2020, she released the original composition You Don’t Get To Be Racist And Irish which was used by the Irish government for the nationwide billboard campaign Rethink Ireland.
+In June 2020, she released the original composition You Don't Get To Be Racist And Irish which was used by the Irish government for the nationwide billboard campaign Rethink Ireland.
+May hosted a Sky Arts Original two-part series, 'Voices Of Ireland' which explores the rich history of literary talent, inspired by the natural beauty of Ireland's land.

 In 2020 she also published a new album, Slip of the Tongue, whose style shifts from rock to spoken word.

 Her second solo album apart from her former husband, 11 Past the Hour was released on 16 April 2021 on the Decca label.
 Also in 2021, May contributed a cover of the Metallica song "The God That Failed" to the charity tribute album The Metallica Blacklist.